logzio/logz-docs/_source/logzio_collections/_log-sources/rsyslog.md

 ##### Check the audit logs for incoming logs

-Navigate to the directory or your audit logs (by default, this is `/var/log/audit/audit.log`) and check for AVC records containing `dest=5000`.
+Navigate to the directory or to your audit logs (by default, this is `/var/log/audit/audit.log`) and check for AVC records containing `dest=5000`.
 If you see them, this means that SELinux is blocking the logs export over port TCP 5000.

 ##### Ensure that logs are sent to Logz.io when SELinux is disabled